 Engaged Scholarship is out-of-classroom, real-world learning, projects, and research that students undertake, often in service of their local community.
 Through our engaged scholarship work at Penn State Center Pittsburgh, we cultivate vibrant, mutually beneficial relationships between faculty, staff, students, and the Pittsburgh region.
 We work to:

-- connect the interests and specialties of Penn State faculty and students with community challenges
+- connect the interests and specialties of Penn State faculty and students with community challenges and assets

 - advance transformative engagements for impactful benefit for local communities